abdllahdev/kickstarter-dataset-exploration/README.md

 # kickstarter-dataset-exploration

-This is a data science project for studying the data available on kickstarter
+A data science project to study crowdfunding by using the data available on kickstarter